 Making waves and music

 On any given day, you’ll see Tyson Brice, a junior music business major, riding around campus on his skateboard and most likely sporting a pair of headphones.
-For Brice, also known by his stage name The Wave, à la the 1984 “Transformers” cartoon character Soundwave, music has always been an important aspect of his life.
+For Brice, also known by his stage name The Wave, inspired by the 1984 “Transformers” cartoon character Soundwave, music has always been an important aspect of his life.

 Creativity is an innate part of Brice.
 He grew up in an artistic family, has been a percussionist since the age of nine and has been rapping for the past four years.